idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/enable_pytorch.md

 # Install Stochastic Tools Module with libtorch support

-To be able to use the stochastic tools module with libtorch, one needs to compile with the proper dependencies.
-For instuctions, see: [installation/install_libtorch.md]
+To be able to use the stochastic tools module with `libtorch`, one needs to compile with the proper dependencies.
+For instructions see the installation guide on the website.

 ## Testing the installation